-As stated above, a property owner who is behind on their taxes for at least two years will likely be on the delinquent tax list and therefore public record.
-These prospective sellers are in need of capital or they may lose their home entirely due to penalties, fines, and tax liens.
+As stated above, a property owner who is behind on their taxes for at least two years will likely be on the delinquent tax list and, therefore, public record.
+These prospective sellers are in need of capital, or they may lose their homes entirely due to penalties, fines, and tax liens.

 These owners may not be able to wait for a higher offer as they have no choice but to sell the property to you at a discount.
 However, this means that you will have to pay such taxes once you buy their property.
 Nevertheless, having such delinquencies paves the way for making an offer below market value since it requires you to make due on their unpaid bills.